hardisj/erinsaudiocorner/content/english/loudspeakers/Arendal_1961_tower.md

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For details about the performance (objectively and subjectively) please watch the YouTube video.

-This is a *very* compact 2-way speaker that has excellent performance at low to high volume.
-The linearity is really impressive with deviations coming into play above about 8kHz due to the symmetry of the waveguide; these peaks/dips are fairly common in waveguide designs.
-I don't intend to write this non-linearity off, nor do I want to make it into a topic that may be overblown.
-The simple truth is "I don't know".
-The audibility of them is something I can't say with any certainty; not without spending some time comparing blind.
+As I discussed previously, the reference axis for measurement in the vertical plane is at the tweeter.
+The baffle is angled by 5° and, therefore, puts the primary listening axis at this angle, above the tweeter.
+Why?
+Well, when you see these speakers, you'll understand.
+They are compact tower speakers.
+The smallest tower speaker I have tested to date.
+The low height and the location of the tweeter places the tweeter physically below a typical ear position at a typical seated position.
+However, Arendal made up for this by angling the baffle which aligns the listening axis to this typical seated height.
+What this means, to me, is that this speaker is designed for the customer who may not have a large listening space or simply prefers a speaker that is less seen and more heard.
+Personally, I like a big ol' tower speaker that looks like it would beat you up in a street fight but I understand not everyone does.
+Nor, does everyone have the space for such a speaker.

+Speaking of 'heard but not seen' (relatively speaking), this tower speaker can be used in sealed or ported configuration.
+I tried both and rather liked the sealed version.
+It did not excite some of the lower frequency room modes and I liked that there was less emphasis in the 100-200Hz region that the ported configuration also results in.
+You can see the comparison in the above data.
+Use what works best for you.
+But also keep in mind that this means you have more luxury in placement of the speaker.
+No longer do you have to bring them far from the walls.
+If necessary, you can place them much closer to the walls when in sealed configuration as opposed to placing a ported speaker right near the wall and suffering some response issues (and potentially more wall vibrations).
+This is all preference, of course.
+I like that Arendal provides the option here.
+I think it fits right in-line with the overall design; compact tower that has flexibility in placement for rooms of vary sizes.

+Like the Arendal 1961 bookshelf I tested previously ([link](https://www.erinsaudiocorner.com/loudspeakers/arendal_1961_bookshelf/)), this is a *very* compact tower speaker that has excellent performance at low to high volume.
+The linearity is really impressive.
 Compression results are *superb*.
 And when you realize just how small this speaker is, the results are even more impressive.
-The limits are reached at 102dB @ 1m below about 70Hz.
-I've tested speakers twice this size with larger woofers that didn't perform this well.

 Overall, in my humble opinion, this is an excellent speaker.
-The size is reminiscent of a legitimate "bookshelf" speaker; not an oversized "monitor" size, but a true bookshelf speaker.
+The size is reminiscent of a legitimate "Tower" speaker; not an oversized "monitor" size, but a true Tower speaker.
 The cabinet is "dead" and resonance free.
 Great linearity (again, with the aforementioned caveat).
 Great horizontal directivity (and, thus, great EQ'ability to season to taste if so desired).
-Excellent output capability down to 70/80Hz with a proper crossover filter.
-These make very capable bookshelf speakers as mains in a small-to-medium room and would also work well for surround speakers.
-They even have the ability to be wall-mounted.

-I rarely, if ever, use the term "best" but I have to think this is the best speaker in its size class I've reviewed to date.
+Excellent output capability down to that could possibly be ran without a crossover (depending on output needs and low frequency extension).
+Even better with a proper crossover filter and an accompanying subwoofer.
+The latter is what I would recommend if ran sealed.
+Ported could possibly allow you to run without a subwoofer but obviously this is going to be use-case dependent.

 <br>
 <br>